Harriet Tubman Mural

 Havre de Grace Maritime Museum’

 The Havre de Grace Maritime Museum's newest exhibition, “The Underground Railroad: Other Voices of Freedom” uses the work of contemporary artists to tell the stories of the Underground Railroad on the land and waterways at the top of the Chesapeake Bay.
-“Freedom Bound: Runaways of the Chesapeake” at the Banneker-Douglass Museum shares nine individual stories of resistance to bondage and servitude in the Chesapeake Region from the Colonial Period to the American Civil War (1728-1864).
+"Deep Roots, Rising Waters: A Celebration of African Americans in Maryland” at the Banneker-Douglass-Tubman Museum traces the story of African American history in Maryland from 1633 through the Civil Rights Movement.

 Take Hagerstown’s Underground Railroad Walking Tour